vic-gfuentes/vic-gfuentes/README.md

 ## Hi there my name is Victor !👋
-- 🛠 I'm working on an application to manage my University Scholarship Requirements as a practice to learn MVC in Java.
+- 🛠 Full-Stack react-rails web developer.
+- ⚓️ Docker sailor and Kubernetes pirate.
-- 📚 Currently learning everything 🤣
+- 📚 Everyday learner.

 ### Languages and Tools: